-Career 1 Trace the history of biotechnology and the emergence of biotechnology careers.
-Opportunities 1a Identify scientific fields related to biotechnology.
-2 Use a microscope to observe and record measurements and characteristics of specimens.
-Laboratory 2a Prepare slides for microscopic examination.
-Procedures Examples: blood smear, wet mount and 3 Use scientific notation, significant digits, and decimals when performing and recording laboratory calculations.
-Technical Skills laboratory calculations.
+Career Opportunities Trace the history of biotechnology and the emergence of biotechnology careers. a.
+Identify scientific fields related to biotechnology.
+Laboratory Procedures and Technical Skills Use a microscope to observe and record measurements and characteristics of specimens. a.
+Prepare slides for microscopic examination.
+Examples: blood smear, wet mount Use scientific notation, significant digits, and decimals when performing and recording laboratory calculations.
+Adjust the pH of specific solutions with commonly used acids and bases, using a pH meter to verify results. a.
+Explain the principle by which a pH meter works.
+Perform polymerase chain reaction (PCR) to amplify a DNA sample, diagnose a disease, or isolate a pathogen.
+Perform DNA extraction.

-4 Adjust the pH of specific solutions with commonly used acids and bases, using a pH meter to verify results.
-4a Explain the principle by which a pH meter works.
-5 Perform polymerase chain reaction (PCR) to amplify a DNA sample, diagnose a disease, or isolate a pathogen.
-6 Perform DNA extraction.
-7 Demonstrate techniques used in working with recombinant DNA.
-Examples: DNA sequencing, isolation of DNA segments, polymerase chain reaction (PCR), plasmid transformation, restriction digest 8 Maintain bacterial cultures, including preparing growth media and culturing microorganisms.
-9 Explain concepts of molecular mass, mole, and formula weight.
-9a Calculate molecular mass of specific molecules and the molarity of a solution.
-Biochemistry 10 Explain cell theory, correlating key cellular components to functions.
-Examples: nucleus, chromosome, ribosome, mitochondria 10a Describe the interactions among cells, and between cells and their environment.
-Genetics and Cell Biology 11 Construct models demonstrating the process of meiosis and the cell cycle, explaining the hereditary significance of each.
-11a Distinguish between spermatogenesis and oogenesis, using charts or models to illustrate differences between them.
-12 Contrast typical and atypical chromosome karyotypes.
+Demonstrate techniques used in working with recombinant DNA.
+Examples: DNA sequencing, isolation of DNA segments, polymerase chain reaction (PCR), plasmid transformation, restriction digest Maintain bacterial cultures, including preparing growth media and culturing microorganisms.
+Biochemistry 9.
+Explain concepts of molecular mass, mole, and formula weight. a.
+Calculate molecular mass of specific molecules and the molarity of a solution.
+10. Explain cell theory, correlating key cellular components to functions.
+Examples: nucleus, chromosome, ribosome, mitochondria a.
+Describe the interactions among cells, and between cells and their environment.
+Genetics and Cell Biology Construct models demonstrating the process of meiosis and the cell cycle, explaining the hereditary significance of each.
+Distinguish between spermatogenesis and oogenesis, using charts or models to illustrate differences between them.
+Contrast typical and atypical chromosome karyotypes.
+Describe the structure of eukaryotic chromosomes, including transposons, introns, and exons.
+Explain the significance of Mendel's work in the development of the modern science of genetics, including the laws of segregation and independent assortment.
+Describe and illustrate inheritance patterns based on gene interactions.
+Predict patterns of heredity using pedigree analysis, including incomplete dominance, codominance, and multiple allelism.
+Compare and contrast sex linkage, autosomal linkage, crossover, multiple alleles, and polygenes.
+Model protein synthesis and explain the procedure, citing the central dogma of molecular biology.

-12a Describe the structure of eukaryotic chromosomes, including transposons, introns, and exons.
-13 Explain the significance of Mendel's work in the development of the modern science of genetics, including the laws of segregation and independent assortment.
-14 Describe and illustrate inheritance patterns based on gene interactions.
-14a Predict patterns of heredity using pedigree analysis, including incomplete dominance, codominance, and multiple allelism.
-15 Compare and contrast sex linkage, autosomal linkage, crossover, multiple alleles, and polygenes.
-16 Model protein synthesis and explain the procedure, citing the central dogma of molecular biology.
-17 Research and report on methods cells use to regulate gene expression and demonstrate their effect on protein synthesis.
-18 Diagram and explain the replication of DNA and RNA viruses, including lytic and lysogenic cycles.
-19 Research and report on factors that cause genetic mutations, including the effects of genetic variability on adaptations.
-Examples: radiation, chemical exposure, spontaneous events 19b Describe how DNA mutations impact both individual organisms and populations.
-20 Explain how the Hardy-Weinberg principle provides a baseline for recognizing evolutionary changes in gene frequency due to genetic drift, gene flow, non-random mating, mutation, and natural selection.

-21 Obtain, evaluate, and share information about applications of biotechnology in a variety of settings, including plant, animal, microbial, forensic, and marine environments.
-Examples: hybridization, cloning, insulin production, DNA profiling, bioremediation 22 Explain the development, purpose, findings, and applications of the Human Genome Project, and discuss ethical, social, and legal implications.
-Genetic Innovations 22a Identify and explain medical uses of gene therapy, including vaccines and tissue and antibody engineering.
-22b Utilize computer bioinformatics resources to provide information regarding DNA, protein sequences, and human genetic diseases.
+17. Research and report on methods cells use to regulate gene expression and demonstrate their effect on protein synthesis.
+18. Diagram and explain the replication of DNA and RNA viruses, including lytic and lysogenic cycles.
+19. Research and report on factors that cause genetic mutations, including the effects of genetic variability on adaptations.
+Examples: radiation, chemical exposure, spontaneous events a.
+Describe how DNA mutations impact both individual organisms and populations.
+20. Explain how the Hardy-Weinberg principle provides a baseline for recognizing evolutionary changes in gene frequency due to genetic drift, gene flow, non-random mating, mutation, and natural selection.
+21. Obtain, evaluate, and share information about applications of biotechnology in a variety of settings, including plant, animal, microbial, forensic, and marine environments.
+Examples: hybridization, cloning, insulin production, DNA profiling, bioremediation 22.
+Explain the development, purpose, findings, and applications of the Human Genome Project, and discuss ethical, social, and legal implications.
+Genetic Innovations a.
+Identify and explain medical uses of gene therapy, including vaccines and tissue and antibody engineering. b.
+Utilize computer bioinformatics resources to provide information regarding DNA, protein sequences, and human genetic diseases.
 Examples: National Center for Biotechnology Information (NCBI), protein data bank, gene reviews